0800 253 629

 This Agreement supersedes any previous agreement between the parties and is made between you the client(s) who have signed below and us MJP Law Ltd, Solicitors, and/or its Directors for the time being and/or their successor(s) and until otherwise agreed, shall apply to any future instructions given by you the client(s) to MJP Law Ltd.

 MJP Law is the trading name of MJP Law Limited registered in England and Wales.
 Registered Number 07266539.
 Registered Office: 20 West Borough Wimborne Dorset BH21 1NF.
-Regulated by the Solicitors Regulation Authority – Number 547689.
+Authorised and regulated by the Solicitors Regulation Authority – Number 547689.
 A list of Directors is available upon request.